A new client has expressed interest in speaking to you about their project.

 This welcome pack serves two purposes:

-After your meeting you can attach the brochure to your proposal with Practice Ignition.
+After your meeting you can attach the brochure to your proposal with Ignition.
 It gives you another opportunity to make the sale post-meeting.

 This is a unique idea that works wonders, courtesy of the team at Creative Boom.
 They recommend during the initial meeting you offer the clients something small they can do themselves for free to help their business.